You are currently browsing the category archive for the ‘puzzles’ category.

 The participants were given the following instructions:

 Here is a rule: “every card that has a D on one side has a 3 on the other.”
 Your task is to select all those cards, but only those cards, which you would have to turn over in order to discover whether or not the rule has been violated.
+Each card has a number on one side and a letter on the other.

 Give yourself a couple of minutes to work out what you think the answer is – and then highlight the space below where the answer is written in white text.